The Astounding, Years-Long Corruption Involving Comey and Mueller

 Hey, Johnny B, Brennan, if you know something about the president being compromised, then one, why didn't you say it when you were the CIA director, you phony?

-And number two, if you know something now and you're relaying classified information on MBC, then you may have basically committed a crime.
+And number two, if you know something now and you're relaying classified information on NBC, then you may have basically committed a crime.

 So Brennan needs to pipe down.

-Well, I mean, to the the extent, I mean, I've gone over repeatedly what it says about former directors that they're supposed to be acting in the manner of a current employee if they want to keep their security clearance.
+Well, I mean, to the extent, I mean, I've gone over repeatedly what it says about former directors, that they're supposed to be acting in the manner of a current employee if they want to keep their security clearance.

 He's doing neither.

-Uh Scott, I have a lot of friends that have have worked or retired or uh are currently uh working in some capacity for the organization you served and you're now retired from the CIA.
+Scott, I have a lot of friends that have worked or retired or are currently working in some capacity for the organization you served, and you're now retired from the CIA.

 You're a Russian Intel expert.

-Yeah, that's certainly it's certainly an abuse of power, Sean.
+Yeah, that's certainly an abuse of power, Sean.

-And and all of the people we've discussed, all these uh different reprobates, all deserve to have their clearances pulled because of their abuses.
+And all of the people we've discussed, all these different reprobates, all deserve to have their clearances pulled because of their abuses.

-But you also have to remember though that this is another example of the disconnect between senior leadership and government and working level operators like Phil and Dan and myself.
+But you also have to remember, though, that this is another example of the disconnect between senior leadership in government and working-level operators like Phil and Dan and myself.

-Because you have to remember, all of us retired or departed our respective services, and we only retained our clearances for a year afterwards.
+Because you have to remember, all of us retired or departed our respective services, and we only retained our clearances for a year afterward.

-But me, because I'm I was a field grade officer, I didn't retain my clearance, nor did I expect to.
+But me, because I was a field-grade officer, I didn't retain my clearance, nor did I expect to.

 The dirty little secret in Washington, and it's not well known until this issue came up, is that more and more senior officials are retaining your clearances for longer periods.